ASD-Blueprint/desktop.gov.au/patterns/byod.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Mobile device use cases | Authorised applications on iOS and Android devices without MDM enrollment (MAM) | Allowing MAM on these device platforms offers great flexiblity but less risk than a full browser and application access on Windows Devices.
+Mobile device use cases | Authorised applications on iOS and Android devices without MDM enrollment (MAM) | Allowing MAM on these device platforms offers great flexibility but less risk than a full browser and application access on Windows Devices.
 Less risk can be provided by the Windows device use case via the Virtual desktop BYOD option.
 Conditional Access | Conditional Access will be configured with exception group for those trusted for MAM | Provides a Zero Trust method to restrict access to this use case only and allows PROTECTED utility baseline configuration for remainder of Agency that don't require BYOD for their persona.
 Defender for Cloud Apps | Cloud App security Session policies will restrict access to data within browser sessions | Provides a Zero Trust method to restrict access to leaking of data.
 Intune app protection policies | App protection polices will be deployed to the MAM identity groups without enrollment required (MAM-WE) | Provides some protection against Agency data within a managed app.
 Protection will require a passcode within the app, control sharing of data between apps and prevent copy of data to personal locations.
 This allows separation between corporate and personal data to address the intent of ISM security control 1400.